Synthetics Test Settings

 • Inter-Probe Delay: A field in which to enter the delay (in ms) that will be added between consecutive ping probes.
 Default is 0 ms (no delay).

-• Target Port: A field in which to enter the port to which the packets will be sent (default is 433).
+• Target Port: A field in which to enter the port to which the packets will be sent.
+The default, which depends on the Protocol setting, is 433 for TCP.

-• Protocol: A drop-down from which to choose the protocol in which packets will be sent, either ICMP or TCP (default).
+• Protocol: A drop-down from which to choose the protocol in which packets will be sent.
+Protocols vary by test type, but can include: UDP-ICMP, UDP-ECHO, ICMP, or TCP (default).

-• DSCP: A drop-down from which to choose the Differentiated Services Code Point (DSCP) value to test along all classes of services you implement.
-Default is Best Effort (DSCP 0).
+• DSCP: A drop-down from which to choose the Differentiated Services Code Point (DSCP) value to test along all of your classes of services.
+The default is Best Effort (DSCP 0).
 See DSCP Options.

 DSCP Options